Author: Josh Patterson

 The schema is sent to the schema registry for retrieval later by other processes needing to decode the payload of a message using the same schema.
 The schema registry acts as a centralized authority on schema management for the Kafka platforn.

 "When sending a message to a topic t, the Avro schema for the key and the value will be automatically registered in the Schema Registry under the subject t-key and t-value, respectively, if the compatibility test passes."

+We need the serializer used to produce messages to the Kafka cluster to match the deserializer that will be used when consuming messages (otherwise bad things happen and exceptions are thrown).
 The behind-the-scenes details of storing the schema in the registry and pulling it up when required is performed by the serializers and deserializers in Kafka (which is pretty handy).
 Having to manually keep track of these when dealing with lots of concurrent streams on a well-worked Kafka cluster quickly becomes a challenge.
 Being able to leverage Avro in conjunction with the Confluent Schema Registry solves a lot of issues easily that most enterprises don't take a lot of time to think about (side note: data platforms in the enterprise commonly overlook many of the small issues like these which can end up taking most of the engineering time, ironically enough).